harness/developer-hub/docs/cloud-cost-management/2-use-cloud-cost-management/3-ccm-cost-categories/use-ccm-cost-categories.md

 ![](./static/use-ccm-cost-categories-09.png)

-The benefit of using a Cost Category as a rule in a Perspective is that the Cost Category definition is separated from all the Perspectives that use it.
+The benefit of using a cost category as a rule in a Perspective is that the cost category definition is separated from all the Perspectives that use it.

-When you change the definition of the Cost Category, it automatically changes what is displayed by all the Perspectives that use that Cost Category.
+When you change the definition of the Cost Category, it automatically changes what is displayed by all the Perspectives that use that cost category.

 For example, if a new product is added to the Manufacturing department, you can simply update the Manufacturing bucket in the Departments Cost Category, and that change is automatically reflected in all the Perspectives that use that Cost Category.

-### Use Cost Categories in Dashboards
+### Use cost categories in Dashboards

 You can visualize cost categories in your custom dashboard.
 To learn how to create a custom dashboard, go to [Create Dashboards](/docs/platform/18_Dashboards/create-dashboards.md).